bmacnaughton/linux-os-info/README.md

 // the example presumes running some flavor of linux.

-// synchronous - use an options argument with {synchronous: true}
+// synchronous - use an options argument with {mode: 'sync'}
 var result = osInfo({mode: 'sync'})
 console.log(`You are using ${result.pretty_name} on a ${result.arch} machine`)

-// asynchronous - pass a function as an argument osInfo({mode: function (err, result) {
+// asynchronous - pass a function as the mode osInfo({mode: function (err, result) {
   console.log(`You are using ${result.pretty_name} on a ${result.arch} machine`)
 }})

-// promise - no arguments
+// promise - no arguments or no mode specified osInfo()
-osInfo()
   .then(result => {
     console.log(`You are using ${result.pretty_name} on a ${result.arch} machine`)